Murder of Anesha Murnane

 On October 17, 2019, Anesha "Duffy" Murnane disappeared from Pioneer Avenue, the main thoroughfare of Homer, Alaska, in the middle of the day while walking to a medical appointment.
-The case remained unresolved until a tip led investigators to arrest a man in Ogden, Utah for the rape and murder of Murnane.
+The case remained unsolved until a tip led investigators to arrest a man in Ogden, Utah for the rape and murder of Murnane.

 Disappearance

 Murnane resided at a small supportive housing facility in Homer.
 She left the building on foot at shortly after noon on October 17, 2019, headed for a local clinic, but she never arrived.
 She was not officially reported missing until the 19th.
 Search dogs were used to track her movements, they determined she apparently got into a vehicle on Pioneer Avenue.
 An air search was conducted, and volunteers conducted searches and went door-to-door over the next several months.

 Investigation

 When initial efforts to locate Murnane were not successful, the Homer Police Department hired a special investigator for the sole purpose of continuing to try and determine what happened to her.
 The FBI also assisted in aspects of the investigation.
 Several persons of interest were interviewed over the course of the next two years, including the person eventually charged with abducting and murdering Murnane, but there was not sufficient cause to make an arrest.
 Dateline NBC profiled the case as part of their "Missing in America" series in February 2020.